 The content of this clause applies to non-roaming and to LBO deployments i.e. to cases where the involved entities (AF, PCF, SMF, UPF) belong to the Serving PLMN or AF belongs to a third party with which the Serving PLMN has an agreement.
 AF influence on traffic routing does not apply in the case of Home Routed deployments.
 PCF shall not apply AF requests to influence traffic routing to PDU Sessions established in Home Routed mode.

 An AF may send requests to influence SMF routeing decisions for traffic of PDU Session.
-The AF requests may influence UPF (re)selection and (I-)SMF (re)selection and allow routeing user traffic to a local access to a Data Network (identified by a DNAI).
+The AF requests may influence UPF (re)selection and (I-)SMF (re)selection and allow routeing user traffic to a local access to a Data Network (identified by a DNAI) or steering subscriber traffic to service functions.

 The AF may issue requests on behalf of applications not owned by the PLMN serving the UE.